damiencarbery/quotes/quotes.md

 ---

-“What’s the difference between a madman and a bold genius?
+“What's the difference between a madman and a bold genius?
 Madman is somebody who does the same action over and over and over for an unknown destiny.
 A bold genius is somebody who does the same action over and over and over again for a known destiny.” - Unknown

 ---